Overview

 We continue our journey through the 5 great Elements.

-• The element of Water represents and creates within us; Fluidity, movement, spaciousness, cohesion and coolness.
+• The element of Fire represents and creates within us; heat, lightness, dryness, sharpness, flux, upwards movement

-• In the body the water element is found in the blood plasma and all body fluids.
+• In the body the fire element is found in the digestive system, and also the heart.

-• It has attributes of flux, smoothness, and coolness.
+• It has attributes of light, heat, energy, metabolism, and the power of transformation.

-• In yoga practice the water element relates to the pelvic and abdominal area, and to forward bending postures.
+• In yoga practice the fire element relates to the upper abdominal and chest area, and to core strengthening and chest opening postures.